-The Byzantine Catholic Seminary of Saints Cyril and Methodius has the unique distinction of being the only free-standing, English speaking, Byzantine Catholic Seminary in the nation.
+The Byzantine Catholic Seminary of Saints Cyril and Methodius is a free-standing, English speaking theological seminary, welcoming all those seeking the knowledge possessed by the Eastern ecclesial traditions.
 Since its inauguration, the Seminary has prepared hundreds of priests to serve the Church and its people in the Byzantine Tradition.

 The Byzantine Catholic Church is constituted of Christians under the governance of the Successor of Saint Peter, the Pope of Rome, and the bishops in communion with him.
 Our religious patrimony, distinct from that of Roman Catholics, took shape in fourth-century Byzantium (Constantinople; present-day Istanbul).
 These traditions were brought north to the Slavic people beginning in the ninth century.
 “Greek Catholic” emigrants from Eastern Europe brought their Byzantine faith to the United States at the end of the nineteenth century.

 Until the Second World War, most seminarians for the Byzantine Ruthenian Church in the United States were trained in the seminaries of Prešov (in present-day Slovakia) or Užhorod (in present day Ukraine).
 The official dissolution of the Byzantine Catholic Churches by the Communist regimes after the war precluded the option of training candidates in Europe.
 Seminaries in the United States trained men in the Latin Rite only; obtaining a proper Eastern Catholic education was problematic.